 Stay tuned to see how the building performs.
 Will it keep the researchers thermally safe and sheltered from the extremely high winds?.

 We are creating the extreme lodge because the world’s weather is becoming more extreme and we aim to help inform and provide temporary, and emergency shelters in areas of extreme cold and winds that are easily transportable and that leave no pollution behind them.
 Polar Lodge version 1 was tested in 2016.
 It was re-eingineered into Polar Lodge version 2.
 How well will Polar Lodge 2 work?
-We don’t know but what is sure is that the knowledge gained from it will change the way we look at final structure design not only in tents but in the buildings around the world that will have to become stronger and safer to survive in the increasingly extreme climate and weather events that are growing commonplace everywhere.Check out more about the project and the team behind it
+We don’t know but what is sure is that the knowledge gained from it will change the way we look at final structure design not only in tents but in the buildings around the world that will have to become stronger and safer to survive in the increasingly extreme climate and weather events that are growing commonplace everywhere.Check out all projects

 Why We Care